 Comparative Fly Rod Characteristics

 Stiffness: We grade the rods on a scale of 1-10 for relative action (higher number = stiffer fly rod).
-The stiffest, “fastest action” rod is the Radian.
-Such a rod is designed for raw power.
+The stiffest, “fastest action” rods are the Centric for freshwater and Sector for saltwater.
+These rods showcase power, but with nuances appropriate for their water types and primary angling techniques.
 The “slowest action” Scott rod is the F Series, designed to specifically for small stream fishing.

 Distance: The range in which each rod excels.
 When choosing a rod, the angler should consider his or her most typical casting situations to select a rod that casts best in those high percentage scenarios.